 NUREMBERG AND THE THIRD REICH

-The Nazis movement did superficialize the city of Nuremberg as the ‘cradle of German history’ and even attributed it with a value of ‘the most German city’.
+The Nazi movement did superficialize the city of Nuremberg as the ‘cradle of German history’ and even attributed it to the value of ‘the most German city’.
 Within the years 1933-1938, Nuremberg witnessed the annual Party Congresses and hundreds of thousands of guests from nearly every inhabited corner of the country with a postcode.
 Along with the mass Nazi Party Rallies in the South-East part of the city, the government used to run crowded manifestations in the very heart of Nuremberg, known as the ‘Alter Stadt (The Old Town).
 It was no less than a fact of life to see mass parades and crowds of people, who made their inspired way following Hitler’s motorcade.
-The German Fuhrer commonly visited a number of pre-planned locations in Nuremberg to meet the city officials, religious figures, his ‘Alte Kameraden’ (Old comrades) and to give out his pompous speeches in public.
+The German Fuhrer commonly visited a number of pre-planned locations in Nuremberg to meet the city officials, religious figures, and his ‘Alte Kameraden’ (Old comrades) and to give out his pompous speeches in public.

 RATHAUS – NUREMBERG CITY HALL

-The City Town Hall of Nuremberg originally stretches back its foundation stone to the XIV century, being licked into pre-war look already in the 1620s.
-On August 30, 1933, exact seven months after gaining power in January and now as a prelude for the ‘Reichsparteitag des Sieges’ (Congress of Victory), Adolf Hitler made his public speech within the Rathaus for the first time acting as a German Chancellor.
-In the years since 1933, Hitler used to formally open the annual Party Rallies, originally known as the ‘Reichsparteitage’ by his speech in the Town Hall.
+The City Town Hall of Nuremberg originally stretches back its foundation stone to the XIV century, being licked into a pre-war look already in the 1620s.
+On August 30, 1933, exactly seven months after gaining power in January and now as a prelude for the ‘Reichsparteitag des Sieges’ (Congress of Victory), Adolf Hitler made his public speech within the Rathaus for the first time acting as a German Chancellor.
+In the years since 1933, Hitler used formally opened the annual Party Rallies, originally known as the ‘Reichsparteitage’ by his speech in the Town Hall.
 On September 4, 1934, and September 10, 1935, the German Fuhrer opened the grand events with his rhetoric respectively.
-The year of 1936 witnessed a ‘reshaping’ of the established format with Hitler addressing the audience not inside, but in front of the Town Hall on September 8.
+The year 1936 witnessed a ‘reshaping’ of the established format with Hitler addressing the audience not inside, but in front of the Town Hall on September 8.
 This ‘open-air’ adaptation of the mass event succeeded to gain even more attention as the headline of the first day of Congress.
-In the two pre-war years of 1937 and 1938, Adolf Hitler preserved the tradition of the speech inside the Nuremberg Rathaus.
+In the two pre-war years of 1937 and 1938, Adolf Hitler preserved the tradition of speech inside the Nuremberg Rathaus.

-The City Town Hall of Nuremberg was badly damaged in the midst of the Allied air raids back in Spring 1945 to be later restored, losing some elements of its historical look and interiors.
-The overall architectural ensemble of the Rathaus was made over between the years of 1956 and 1962 and the interior works indeed expanded until the very 1980s.
+The City Town Hall of Nuremberg was badly damaged in the midst of the Allied air raids back in the Spring of 1945 to be later restored, losing some elements of its historical look and interiors.
+The overall architectural ensemble of the Rathaus was made between the years 1956 and 1962 and the interior works indeed expanded until the very 1980s.
 In no small part, the efforts of the renovation affected the inter-floor covering and the wooden ceiling, decorated once again with caissons.
 It’s still a matter of debate to restore the wall paintings of Albrecht Durer, once lost in dust and fire.

 HAUPTMARKT’ MAIN SQUARE (ADOLF-HITLER-PLATZ)

 Within the years of the Third Reich era, the ‘HAUPTMARKT’ of Nuremberg used to be the final station of the mass parades and manifestations, including Hitler’s motorcade.
-Already on March 25, 1933, seven weeks since Hitler had become the Chancellor, the Hauptmarkt square was officially renamed into ADOLF-HITLER-PLATZ (The Square of Adolf Hitler).
-Alongside with the South-Western part of the city with its annual Party Congresses (Nazi Party Rallies), the main square also was a common open-air location to host mass meetings in Nuremberg.
-The Adolf Hitler used to review the parades of the SS, SA, Hitlerjugend, the German Labour Front (Arbeitsfront) and a number of Nazi organizations.
+Already on March 25, 1933, seven weeks since Hitler had become the Chancellor, the Hauptmarkt Square was officially renamed ADOLF-HITLER-PLATZ (The Square of Adolf Hitler).
+Alongside the South-Western part of the city with its annual Party Congresses (Nazi Party Rallies), the main square also was a common open-air location to host mass meetings in Nuremberg.
+Adolf Hitler used to review the parades of the SS, SA, Hitlerjugend, the German Labour Front (Arbeitsfront), and a number of Nazi organizations.
 The Adolf-Hitler-Platz also witnessed the all-time Jakob Grimminger with the ‘Blutfahne’ (Bloody flag), the almost mythical Nazi symbol of the failed 1923 Putsch.

-On April 20, 1945, on a day of the last birthday of Adolf Hitler in a bunker in Berlin and still with the sounds of the battle for Nuremberg, the American troops did have a Parade of Victory within the main square of the city.
+On April 20, 1945, on the day of the last birthday of Adolf Hitler in a bunker in Berlin and still with the sounds of the battle for Nuremberg, the American troops did have a Parade of Victory within the main square of the city.
 On the same day, the liberators once again renamed the main square into ‘Iron Mike Square’, honoring the unofficial nickname of John W. O’Daniel, the commander of the 3rd Infantry Division, one of the three divisions, which had taken the city.
-The touched General ordered to rename the place into the ‘Square of Roosevelt’ to honor the President, who had passed away.
-A few days later the square has once again renamed and restored its historical origin as the HAUPTMARKT with the renovation works completed only in the 1950s.
+The touched General ordered renaming the place into the ‘Square of Roosevelt’ to honor the President, who had passed away.
+A few days later the square has been once again renamed and restored to its historical origin as the HAUPTMARKT with the renovation works completed only in the 1950s.

 NUREMBERG LAWS WERE SIGNED HERE (1935)

-The big banquet hall of the ‘Kulturvereins Haus’, well-known among the citizens of Nuremberg of that time, was chosen to host one of the mass meetings during the VII Party Congress in 1935, known as the ‘Reichsparteitag der Freiheit’ (The Congress of Freedom).
+The big banquet hall of the ‘Kulturvereins Haus’, well-known among the citizens of Nuremberg at that time, was chosen to host one of the mass meetings during the VII Party Congress in 1935, known as the ‘Reichsparteitag der Freiheit’ (The Congress of Freedom).
 It was this very banquet hall in ‘Kulturvereins Haus’, that witnessed Hitler’s speech on September 15, 1935.
 The ultimate single-person ruler of the state had presented the so-called ‘Nuremberg Racial Laws’.

 The ‘Kulturvereins Haus’ was badly damaged during the mass air raid of Nuremberg on the night of January 2, 1945, and witnessed the end of the war as no more than ruins.
-Already in the 1950s, the city officials initiated a reconstruction works and the building was partially restored by losing its original historical look.
-The renovated version was completely demolished already in 1967 to place a new building to serve as the headquarter of the ‘AOK’ insurance company since 1971, now once again demolished to free space for new construction.
+Already in the 1950s, the city officials initiated reconstruction works, and the building was partially restored by losing its original historical look.
+The renovated version was completely demolished already in 1967 to place a new building to serve as the headquarters of the ‘AOK’ insurance company since 1971, now once again demolished to free space for new construction.

 For years, the Deutscher Hof. hotel a few city blocks from the main railway station had been a residence for Adolf Hitler during these visits to Nuremberg.
-Notwithstanding with the fact the hotel is still well-known because of the scenes from the legendary ‘Triumph of the Will’ propaganda movie, Hitler did spend his time here and even made speeches years before 1933.
-The room number 105 on the second floor was a general residential accommodation for the German Fuhrer.
+Notwithstanding the fact the hotel is still well-known because of the scenes from the legendary ‘Triumph of the Will’ propaganda movie, Hitler did spend his time here and even made speeches years before 1933.
+Room number 105 on the second floor was a general residential accommodation for the German Fuhrer.
 In 1936 the building was completed with a new wing with a new spacious apartment for Hitler and a famous so-called ‘Fuhrer Balkon’ (Fuhrer’s balcony).

 - SEPTEMBER 2, 1923.
 On the second of two days of the ‘Deutscher Tag’ mass meetings in Nuremberg, Adolf Hitler made a number of public speeches with one in Kulturvereins Haus and another in front of the narrow circle in the Deutscher Hof. hotel.